theatlantic/django-south/docs/index.rst

 migrations for Django applications.

-This is the documentation for the current version (0.7); previous versions' documentation was written directly into our wiki, but is a subset of what is written here.
-Any new features are marked as such.
+This is the documentation for the current version (0.7); previous versions' documentation was written directly into our wiki, but is mostly a subset of what is written here.

+If you want to view the old docs (for example, if you need something that was only in 0.6) they're `still available <http://south.aeracode.org/wiki/OldDocumentation>`_.

 Contents
 --------